bscw21027/Hangman_game/README.md

 - Run the following command to start the game:

-Copy code
+- Copy code
 ```python
 python hangman.py
 ```
-Follow the on-screen instructions to play the game.
+- Follow the on-screen instructions to play the game.
 Guess letters one at a time and try to uncover the secret word.

-If you want to quit the game at any time, simply press Ctrl + C or close the terminal window.
+- If you want to quit the game at any time, simply press Ctrl + C or close the terminal window.

+# License
+This Hangman Game is licensed under the MIT License.
+You are free to use, modify, and distribute the code as per the terms of the license.

+# Acknowledgements
+The Hangman Game project was developed by bscw@itu.edu.pk.
+Special thanks to.

+# Contributing
+Contributions to the Hangman Game project are welcome!
+If you encounter any issues or have ideas for improvements, feel free to open an issue or submit a pull request on the GitHub repository.

-Enjoy playing Hangman!
+Enjoy Playing Hangman!